Tips to Perfect Your Sales Handover Process

 The format matters less than the speed and substance.
 They need to feel the gears turning.

-Step 3: The internal handoff meeting (that actually accomplishes something)
+The internal handoff meeting

 Most internal handoffs are information dumps where sales brain-dumps everything they remember while implementation frantically takes notes.
 There’s a better way.